Johnsonginati/community/README.md

-The community will listen carefully to the voice of every person, whether it is about code or community culture, everyone can have different opinions and ideas (but this does't include attacks and discrimination against individuals, regardless of Nationality, religion, gender, etc.), the community always pursues the tremendous power brought by "Many hands make light work", which will lead the community to continue to improve and move forward.
+The community will listen carefully to the voice of every person, whether it is about code or community culture, everyone can have different opinions and ideas (but this does't include attacks and discrimination against individuals, regardless of Nationality, religion, gender, etc.), the community always pursues the tremendous power brought by "Many hands make light work", which will lead the community to continue to improve and move forward！

 * ### Contribution brings growth, growth promotes success The community welcomes and recognizes any form of contribution (new requirements, solutions, technical evangelism, etc.),